 - achieved some or all of the course outcomes.

-BOSTES does not set a minimum attendance for the satisfactory completion of a course.
+NESA does not set a minimum attendance for the satisfactory completion of a course.
 The principal may determine that, as a result of absence, the above course completion criteria might not be met.
 Clearly, such absences are serious and principals must give students early written warning of the consequences of non-completion of course requirements.
 The warning must relate the student’s absence to the non-completion of the course requirements.

 It is not necessary for students to address or achieve all the Life Skills outcomes in a course in order to satisfactorily complete the course.
 The number of outcomes addressed and/or achieved will vary for individual students.